ten-engineers/stressi/README.md

 - 📅 Calendar view of your wins
 - 💾 Offline support with PWA
 - 📱 Mobile-friendly with keyboard handling
-- 🔍 Context menu for managing wins
+- 🔍 Context menu for managing wins (Copy, Edit, Delete, Create Image)
+- 🎨 AI-powered image generation from win text (OpenAI DALL-E)
 - 📊 Grouped by date for easy viewing

 ## 🚀 Getting Started